MyQRMed NDIS Information Hub

 Intellectual disability

-Who: People who need support with comprehension, decision-making and daily living tasks.
+Who: An assistive technology for people who need support with comprehension, decision-making and daily living tasks.

 How it helps: